CUSUM

 In statistical quality control, the CUSUM (or cumulative sum control chart) is a sequential analysis technique developed by E. S. Page of the University of Cambridge.
 It is typically used for monitoring change detection.

 CUSUM was announced in Biometrika, in 1954, a few years after the publication of Wald's sequential probability ratio test (SPRT).

-E. S. Page referred to a "quality number" $\theta$, by which he meant a parameter of the probability distribution; for example, the mean.
+Page referred to a "quality number" $\theta$, by which he meant a parameter of the probability distribution; for example, the mean.
 He devised CUSUM as a method to determine changes in it, and proposed a criterion for deciding when to take corrective action.
 When the CUSUM method is applied to changes in mean, it can be used for step detection of a time series.

 A few years later, George Alfred Barnard developed a visualization method, the V-mask chart, to detect both increases and decreases in $\theta$.

 Method

 As its name implies, CUSUM involves the calculation of a cumulative sum (which is what makes it "sequential").
 Samples from a process $x_n$ are assigned weights $\omega_n$, and summed as follows: